elopio/docs/source/includes/_callAPI.md

 #### **Returns:**

-* (number) Outcome being traded on for the specified Order, as a unsigned 8-bit integer.
+* (string) Outcome being traded on for the specified Order, as a stringified unsigned integer.

 ### augur.api.Orders.getPrice(p, callback)